-Material Requirements Planning (MRP) in SAP Business One provides the purchasing and production process with data to achieve an optimal inventory level via the corresponding processes.
-It is therefore about having the right quantity and quality of a required good in the right place at the right time in a cost-optimised manner.
+Material requirements planning (MRP) in SAP Business One provides the purchasing and production process with data to optimise stock levels via the relevant processes.
+The aim is therefore to have the right quantity and quality of the required goods in the right place at the right time in a cost-optimised manner.

 Data basis of the MRP in SAP Business One

-Material Requirements Planning (MRP) calculates the demand by first calculating the Stock for the parent items, followed by the stock levels, analysing the corresponding child items.
+Material requirements planning (MRP) calculates requirements by first calculating the Stock for the higher-level items, followed by the stock levels, the corresponding lower-level items are analysed.

 These data are used in the process: